wwwwsea/Q-EVCS/README.md

 # Code Structure

+- `args_config.py`: Configuration file defining the default arguments and hyperparameters for QRL.
-- `args_config.py` : configuration file defining default arguments and hyperparameters.
+- `param_parser.py`: Configuration file defining the default arguments and hyperparameters for DQN and PPO.
+- `env.py` : defines the EV charging scheduling environment.
 - `Q_model.py` : functions to generate the Q-EVCS model, manage memory for experience replay, and perform Q-EVCS testing.
+- `DRL_model.py` : defines deep reinforcement learning models including DQN, PPO, and baseline policies for EV charging scheduling, with functions for training, action selection, and loss tracking.
+- `DPSO_model.py` : implements the Discrete Particle Swarm Optimization (DPSO) algorithm for task scheduling, including particle initialization, velocity and position updates, and fitness calculation to find the optimal solution.
+- `DRL_main.py` : test the performance of DQN and PPO..
-- `env.py` : defines the EV charging scheduling environment.
+- `DPSO_main.py` : test the performance of DPSO.
 - `Q_main.py` : main function.